 APPA sponsors an annual conference on a specific topic relevant to the future of research in psychopathology.
 Leading investigators from the U.S. and abroad are invited to give original papers as part of a single program on the topic carefully curated by the President supported by the APPA Council and the Program Committee.
 Members of the audience are active participants as ample time is scheduled for discussions.

-This annual conference provides a unique opportunity for mental health specialists to learn about, discuss, and debate cutting edge issues in the topic area.
-It is open to all mental health professionals and trainees, as well as APPA members.
+This annual conference provides a unique opportunity to think broadly and deeply across established and emerging disciplines, discuss, debate and imagine the future of cutting-edge issues in the topic area.
+It is open to all mental health professionals, trainees, and APPA members.

-Participants at the annual conference include students, mental health scientists and practitioners.
-Therefore another important APPA function is to provide a forum for high level professional and social contact between established investigators, younger researchers, interested clinicians, and trainees.
+CME and CE credits will be available for the meeting at an additional charge.
+Participants at the annual conference include students, mental health scientists, and practitioners.
+An important APPA function is to provide a forum for high-level professional and social contact between established investigators, younger researchers, interested clinicians, and trainees.
 Special registration rates are available for students attending the meeting.

 For over a century, APPA has brought diverse groups of researchers, policymakers, and scholars together to an annual meeting where vital issues and developments in psychopathology are presented and discussed.
 Although the meeting is open to all mental health professionals and researchers, the bulk of those attending belongs to the community of APPA members.
 The members are basic, clinical, and population researchers whose observations, questions, and insights are always valuable.
 Indeed, a unique feature of the APPA annual meetings is that there is a single series of presentations on a specific theme; there is scheduled discussion that involves members of the audience.